vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 Attendance is automatically tracked for every breakout.

 At the event level, Attendance is calculated as the cumulative attendance of all breakouts belonging to the event.

-You can track the cumulative attendance for any Event by choosing the Show Attendance feature:

 * View attendee table:
   - Name